shaimaa-hshalaby/Microservice-with-spring-cloud-guide/00_spring_boot_CRUD_application/README.md

     }
     ```
+ 2. create courses_db schema into your mysql server instance.

- 2. add the database configuration to the application.properties as follows
+ 3. add the database configuration to the application.properties as follows

       ```
       spring.datasource.url = jdbc:mysql://localhost:3306/courses_db